 Backsplash with Adhesive Mats

-When your kitchen needs a little pick-me-up and you want a quick and easy way to take on the project yourself, consider installing a backsplash with adhesive mats.
+When your kitchen, bathroom or laundry room needs a refresh, consider installing a backsplash with adhesive mats.
 Self-adhesive tile mats free you up from traditional methods of tiling and make for easy backsplash installation.
 There’s less mess and cleanup and they help you get the job done quicker.
 One side of the adhesive mat sticks to the wall and the other side is where the tile is applied.
 Once the mat and tiles are attached to the wall, you don’t have to wait to begin grouting.

 Caution